Karbala International Airport: Airlines and destinations

-Currently there is no destinations to Karbala.
+Currently, there are no destinations to or from Karbala.

 History and description

 The foundation stone of Karbala International Airport was laid by Shaikh Abdul-Mahdi al-Karbala'i, a representative of Grand Ayatollah Ali as-Sistani, and Chief Cleric of Imam Husayn Holy Shrine, in January 2017.
 It is being constructed by the United Kingdom's Copperchase Ltd., and designed by the French ADPI Company.
 At 4.5 km, the airport's runway is the longest of its kind in Iraq, the only one in the country capable of receiving the Airbus A380, the world's largest passenger aircraft.
 According to Al-Karbala'i, it was not meant to compete with other airports, but only to serve pilgrims going to the Mosques of Imam Husayn and Abbas.

-The airport has two terminals with a total area of 42,000 square meters with an annual capacity of approximately 4 million passengers, and 265 aircraft per day.
+The airport has two terminals with a total area of 42,000,000 square meters with an annual capacity of approximately 4 million passengers, and 265 aircraft per day.
 Additionally it has a 6 km taxi network, and a modern control tower.